Your rebuild costs will dictate how much you need to insure the house for on your buildings insurance.

 Having an accurate figure can help prevent you from over or underinsuring your house.

 This is important because, in the unfortunate event that your home requires a complete rebuild, you could be left to cover any difference in price.

 Hire a surveyor

-The best way to get an accurate rebuild cost is to instruct a chartered surveyor to carry out detailed measurements of your house and then prepare a professional Rebuilding Cost Assessment.
+The best way to get an accurate rebuild cost is to get a surveyor to carry out detailed measurements of your house and then prepare a professional Rebuilding Cost Assessment.

-Use a rebuild calculator
+Use a rebuild cost calculator

-Regularly check your home’s rebuild cost
+Updating your home’s rebuild cost